 Little cabinet vase from Loetz in opaque ‘Candia’ glass with a trefoil rim, further decorated with an applied Art Nouveau ‘Silberiris’ design in pure silver.
 Loetz collaborated with a company in the US known as…

 Pewter flower dish from WMF with the original green cut glass removable liner.
 So Art Nouveau, with its flowing outline, featuring an openwork whiplash design framing leaves and berries of ivy.
 Originally electro-plated but most…

 Necklace attr. to Amy Sandheim

-Large and impressive English Arts & Crafts silver pendant necklace set with an assortment of stones including amethyysts, citrines, garnets and moonstones.
+Large and impressive English Arts & Crafts silver pendant necklace set with an assortment of stones including amethysts, citrines, garnets and moonstones.

 Approximately circular in outline, the pendant comprises seven matching ornate openwork silver components evenly spaced between the rings of stones and binding them together.

-Set in the centre is an irregular shaped amethyst coloured cabochon and five little teardrop shaped garnet drops are suspender below.
+Set in the centre is an irregular shaped garnet cabochon and five little teardrop shaped garnet drops are suspended below.